 e.
 Everybody’s in it for himself.

 It is hard to evaluate the information that confronts us on a daily basis.
 It takes some education to do it consistently well.
-But if we reject the value of what we learn in schools, or what we get from other information sources, for example, private as well as governmental media, how can address our doubts, or allay our suspicions?
+But if we reject the value of what we learn in schools, or what we get from other information sources, for example, private as well as governmental media, how can we address our doubts, or allay our suspicions?

 Most people I have ever met do it this way: they rely on those they trust; and ultimately check it out against their own experience.
 But those whom we trust can disappoint us; and our own experience is normally very narrow.
 So it comes down to this: we go towards (anticipated) Pleasure and run from (anticipated) Pain and rely for guidance on what “insights” pop into our heads: ultimate, hard-kernel Individualists, like every creature on Earth, down to the very viruses.